ranjithrajv/awesome-volunteer-computing/README.md

 > A curated list of awesome platforms, projects, and tools for **volunteer computing** — where people donate idle computing power to help solve real-world scientific and humanitarian problems.

+Volunteer computing harnesses the unused processing power of personal computers and other devices globally.
+Early pioneers like **[GIMPS](https://www.mersenne.org/)**  and **[distributed.net](https://www.distributed.net/)** paved the way for modern platforms that aggregate these resources into powerful virtual supercomputers, enabling research otherwise impossible.

 ---

 ## 📚 Contents